-When applying to any program, but especially to those for which a travel warning or advisory might be issued, we strongly recommend that you
+When applying to any program, but especially to those for which a travel advisory of three or four might be issued, we strongly recommend that you

 Develop a back-up plan (for example, an application to a different study abroad site) that you might pursue should the university cancel your program;